Haagerup property for wreath products constructed with Thompson's groups: Haagerup property for Thompson's group

 \subsection{Splitting the sum over rooted subtrees.}

-We want to split the sum by using rooted subtrees of $t.$ Let $E(t)$ be the set of all rooted subtrees of $t$ (including the trivial one).
-If $z\in E(t)$, then consider all state $\tau\in \St(t)$ satisfying that $z_\tau = z$, see Notation \ref{not:ztau}.
-Denote by $\St(t,z)$ this set of states.
+We further decompose the sum by using rooted subtrees of $t.$ Let $E(t)$ be the set of all rooted subtrees of $t$ (including the trivial one and $t$).
+For any $z\in E(t)$ we write $\St(t,z)$ for the set of states $\tau$ satisfying $z_\tau = z$, see Notation \ref{not:ztau}.
 We obtain the following decomposition: